Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Backups tab.
+2. Click the name of your cluster and open the Backups tab.

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.